aKamrani/aKamrani/README.md

 </p>

 ## 👨‍💻 About Me
-I'm a DevSecOps & software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Also skilled in Machine learning, Javascript/Python Fullstack Development.
+I'm Amir, a full-cycle DevSecOps and software engineer dedicated to making open-source technology more accessible, empowering people through innovative solutions, and building strong communities.
+I have expertise in ML/AI and full-stack development with JavaScript and Python.

 ## 🛠️ &nbsp;Tech Stacks